golightstream/lightstream-prism-dns/GOVERNANCE.md

 step down.

 The CoreDNS organization will never forcefully remove a current Maintainer, unless a maintainer fails to meet the principles of CoreDNS community, or adhere to the [Code of Conduct](CODE-OF-CONDUCT.md).

-## Changes in Project Lead
+## Changes in Project Steering Committee Membership

-Changes in project lead or term is initiated by opening a github PR.
+Changes to the project steering committee membership are initiated by opening a separate GitHub PR updating the [CODEOWNERS](CODEOWNERS) file for each steering committee member candidate.

-Anyone from CoreDNS community can vote on the PR with either +1 or -1.
+Anyone from the CoreDNS community can vote on the PR with either +1 or -1.

 Only the following votes are binding:
 1) Any maintainer that has been listed in the [CODEOWNERS](CODEOWNERS) file before the PR is opened.
 2) Any maintainer from an organization may cast the vote for that organization.
 However, no organization should have more binding votes than 1/5 of the total number of maintainers defined in 1).

-The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
+The PR should be opened no earlier than 6 weeks before the end of affected committee member's term.
 The PR should be kept open for no less than 4 weeks.
-The PR can only be merged after the end of the last project lead's term, with more +1 than -1 in the binding votes.
+The PR can only be merged after the end of the replaced committe member's term, with more +1 than -1 in the binding votes.

-When there are conflicting PRs about changes in project lead, the PR with the most binding +1 votes is merged.
+When there are conflicting PRs for changes to a project committee member, the PR with the most binding +1 votes is merged.

+During a vote there may be several candidates running for multiple committee seat vacancies.
+Maintainers and community members should cast a single vote per vacancy (although this does not need to be enforced).
+At the end of the voting period, candidates with the most binding votes will fill the vacancies.
+In the event of a multi-way tie for a set of remaining vacancies, the candidates who have been maintainers longest have precedence.

-The project lead can volunteer to step down.
+A project steering committee member may volunteer to step down, ending their term early.

 ## Changes in Project Governance

-Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
+Changes in project governance (GOVERNANCE.md) can be initiated by opening a GitHub PR.
-The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
+The PR should only be opened no earlier than 6 weeks before the end of a comittee member's term.
 The PR should be kept open for no less than 4 weeks.
-The PR can only be merged follow the same voting process as in `Changes in Project Lead`.
+The PR can only be merged following the same voting process as in `Changes in Project Steeting Committee Membership`.

-## Decision making process
+## Decision-making process

 Decisions are build on consensus between maintainers.
-Proposals and ideas can either be submitted for agreement via a github issue or PR, or by sending an email to `maintainers@coredns.io`.
+Proposals and ideas can either be submitted for agreement via a GitHub issue or PR, or by sending an email to `maintainers@coredns.io`.

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
-If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
+If a dispute cannot be resolved independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
-If a dispute still cannot be decided, the project lead has the final say to decide an issue.
+If a dispute still cannot be resolved, the project steering committee has the final say to decide an issue.
+The project steering committee may reach this decision by consensus or else by a simple majority vote among committee members if necessary.
+The steering should committee endeavor to make this decision within a reasonable amount of time, not to extend longer than two weeks.

-Decision making process should be transparent to adhere to the principles of CoreDNS project.
+The decision-making process should be transparent to adhere to the CoreDNS Code of Conduct.

-All proposals, ideas, and decisions by maintainers or the project lead should either be part of a github issue or PR, or be sent to `maintainers@coredns.io`.
+All proposals, ideas, and decisions by maintainers or the steering committee should either be part of a GitHub issue or PR, or be sent to `maintainers@coredns.io`.

 ## Github Project Administration